k2view-academy/K2View-Academy/articles/TDM/tdm_gui/19_delete_only_task.md

 # TDM Delete Task

-A Delete task contains only the **Delete** task type and it deletes (cleans) the selected entities from the target environment.
-The delete task also releases the cleaned entities if the entity is reserved.
+A Delete task contains only a **Delete** task type and it deletes (cleans) the selected entities from the target environment.
+The delete task also releases any deleted entities in case they are reserved by the task executor.

 Note that the delete flows must be implemented in the Fabric implementation.